-When you’re dealing with stress and anxiety, especially over an extended period of time, you just want to get rid of it or make it go away as quickly as possible.
-You might find yourself avoiding certain people or situations to try to make it go away, or trying to escape from it by distracting yourself, by bingeing on TV shows, or numbing yourself with alcohol or drugs.
+When you’re dealing with stress and anxiety, especially over an extended period of time, you get to a point when you just want to get rid of it or make it go away as quickly as possible.

 Some of these strategies may even help for a while, but the problem is that the stress and anxiety keeps coming back.

 Getting rid of stress and anxiety completely is just not that easy...